Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 ![Sensor chan](https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi/blob/main/images/plots_and_statistics_of_time_series.py_screenshot.webp)

-Screenshot of data visualized using the script plots_and_statistics_of_time_series.py.
+Screenshot of data visualizing from the script plots_and_statistics_of_time_series.py.